-Each year, CMG distributes a limited number of $5,000–$10,000 Action Grants to organizations and individuals to help support projects and campaigns that use video to create measurable impact in ocean health or renewable energy solutions.
+Each year, CMG distributes a limited number of $5,000–$10,000 Action Grants to organizations and individuals to help support projects and campaigns that use video to create measurable impact in our CMG Focus Areas of providing sanctuary for marine life, reducing ocean plastic at its source, and transitioning to a low-carbon economy.

 What is the CMG Action Grant Program?

-CMG Action Grants support projects that use video to create measurable impact in ocean health or renewable energy solutions.
-CMG seeks filmmakers, activists and organizations of all ages and experience levels as potential grantees.
+CMG Action Grants support projects that use video to create measurable impact in our focus areas.
+CMG seeks filmmakers and organizations of all ages and experience levels as potential grantees.
 Many Action Grants include matching funds from an organization connected to the grantee's project, but matching funds are not required.
 Included in the Action Grant is funding for production, post-production, distribution and impact measurement.
 Action Grant proposals may seek to create impact locally, nationally, or internationally and may be based anywhere in the world.
 All CMG awards are distributed as charitable funds and require that they are used in a responsible, non-profit manner.

 What is required for a CMG Action Grant project?

-- Projects must utilize video with the goal to create measureable impact in the CMG Focus Areas of ocean health or renewable energy solutions.
+- Projects must utilize video with the goal to create measureable impact in the CMG Focus Areas of providing sanctuary for marine life, reducing ocean plastic at its source, and transitioning to a low-carbon economy.
 Proposals that fall outside of CMG's Focus Areas will not be considered.

 - Video concepts should be engaging, unique, and part of a strategic campaign to create change that can be tracked through key performance indicators.